iamyaash/fedora/content/posts/forgejo/ui/commit-ui-revamp.md

 So, I started experimenting with the build to see what would happen if I changed certain things.
 It’s mostly trial and error.
 I do know some CSS, which helped me understand parts of the UI.

 Eventually, I hit a point where I couldn’t make much more progress through experimentation alone.
 That’s when I started doing more research.
-Since Forgejo doesn’t have extensive documentation (_idk, mayb I was not able to find that_ 🤷🏻‍♂️), I referred to [Gitea’s documentation](https://docs.gitea.com/contributing/guidelines-frontend) instead.
+Since Forgejo doesn’t have extensive documentation (_idk, maybe I was not able to find that_ 🤷🏻‍♂️), I referred to [Gitea’s documentation](https://docs.gitea.com/contributing/guidelines-frontend) instead, since Forgejo is a fork of Gitea, their documentation  mostly applies Forgejo too :P

 **The Logic of How I Implemented the UI Change?**